SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 A possible explanation for these results may be the lack of adequate ...
 Since this difference has not been found elsewhere it is probably not due to ...

-## Being Cautious
+## Being cautious when discussing implications or recommendations

-> Being cautious when discussing implications or recommendations
+↑ Being Cautious

 One possible implication of this is that ...
 The findings of this study suggest that ...